Taste the difference of a country brunch

 If gin is your thing, a late arvo cocktail is in order.
 Kyneton is home to Animus Gin Distillery, Bar and Cocktail Lounge, famous for their small-batch, award-winning artisan gin distilled on the premises.

-If you are one for fine dining experiences you are truly spoilt for choice in Kyneton.
-And they are all within walking distance of cosy B&B’s, so you don’t have to worry about driving or taxis.
+There are many options all within walking distance of cosy B&B’s, so you don’t have to worry about driving or taxis.

 Whatever tickles your fancy